CloudCannon/documentation/collections/_organisation_docs/introduction.md

   hosting: Any
 ---

-You will create your first Organisation when you create your account on CloudCannon.
+You will already have an Organisation if you have created a CloudCannon account.
 Organisations allow a team to be defined and permissions to be granted at different levels.

-See [here](/organisations/branding/) for guidance on updating your Organisation's branding, colour, and logo.
+You can update your Organisation's branding, colour, and logo from the Organisation Settiings menu.
+See the&nbsp;[Organisation Branding page](/organisations/branding/)&nbsp;for detailed instructions.

 ### Adding a new Organisation